The-Software-Gorilla/FuncTest/README.md

-# Welcome to FuncTest
+# Welcome to Tsg.Rdc

-FuncTest is a prototype application to test a solution for a remote deposit capture system.
+Tsg.Rdc is a prototype application to test a solution for a remote deposit capture system.

 The solution is built using **.NET 8** and **Azure Functions**.